Diversity, Equity, Inclusion, and Accessibility

 Public engagement programming

-In partnership with the American Studies Program, the College has launched a year-long webinar series, Racism in America, featuring faculty experts and journalist moderators exploring the far-reaching impacts of institutional racism.
+In the 2020/21 academic year, the College partnered with the American Studies Program to launch a year-long webinar series, Racism in America, featuring faculty experts and journalist moderators exploring the far-reaching impacts of institutional racism.

 Additional diversity, equity & identity resources

 Visit this page to report an incident of bias